On out-of-equilibrium phenomena in pseudogap phase of complex SYK+U model: Discussion

 In the superconductivity language, the appeared phenomenon is tightly connected to the dynamical effects known for BCS model \cite{Yuzbashyan2005,Yuzbashyan2006,Barankov2006} and to so-called Higgs mode engineering \cite{shimano2020higgs}.
 Despite appealing similarity, in both cases one deals with time-dependent superconducting gap, whereas in SYK+U model we deal with the time-dependent phase of gap and in this sense it is quite different phenomenon.
 The most significant step during the analysis of BCS model dynamics is to rewrite of BCS Hamiltonian in terms of pseudospins,

-where $K_j^{-}=c_{j\uparrow}c_{j\downarrow}=(K_{j}^{+})^{\dagger}$, $K_j^{z}=(n_{j\uparrow}+n_{j\downarrow}-1/2)$, $\epsilon_j$ represents the energy of $j$-th orbital, $n_{j\sigma}=c^{\dagger}_{j\sigma}c_{j\sigma}$ and $N$ is the number of particles.
+where $g$ is the BCS coupling constant, $K_j^{-}=c_{j\uparrow}c_{j\downarrow}=(K_{j}^{+})^{\dagger}$, $K_j^{z}=(n_{j\uparrow}+n_{j\downarrow}-1/2)$, $\epsilon_j$ represents the energy of $j$-th orbital, $n_{j\sigma}=c^{\dagger}_{j\sigma}c_{j\sigma}$ and $N$ is the number of particles.
 The resulting Hamiltonian raises the Bloch form dynamics.
 In this set up one also has LRI due to the all-to-all couplings.
 It means that in case of large $N$ limit, $N\rightarrow\infty$, the mean-field description is exact.
 Moreover, this model is directly connected to so-called central spin model, where the central spin interacts with environmental spins.
 It is interesting that both these models are integrable and their integrability was analyzed comprehensively \cite{Yuzbashyan2005solution}.
 It was shown in \cite{Barankov2006} that emergent dynamical effects in the BCS model are related to linear Landau damping with generalizations for non-linear case.
 It is important since such effects arise as interplay between collective mode and continuous part of spectra.
 In case of quantum and classical HMF model, we also deal with interaction between collective mode (wave) and particles, which is common situation in plasma.
 However, here the similarity between these two models is over.

-The appearance of cluster \& bicluster QSS in quantum HMF model share similarities with the concept of quantum revivals.
+The appearance of cluster \& bicluster QSS in quantum HMF model share similarities with the concept of quantum revivals \& quantum many-body scars.
 In the classical HMF model, the time-period of bicluster can be found explicitly with help of analysis of forced Burgers equation \cite{Barre2002}.
-In case of cluster QSS, for our best knowledge there is no rigorous estimation of cluster appearance period.
-Nevertheless, we see that such QSS are directly related to the idea of quantum revivals.
-The experimental research devoted to cold atoms, trapped ions, and Rydberg atoms leads to consideration of so-called PXP-model, that exhibit revivals in entanglement entropy and local correlation function for initial density wave product state \cite{Turner2018}.
-Recently the discussion of the quantum revivals was continued in a different context in \cite{Alhambra2020}, where the authors illustrates how the revivals in the model system are related to quantum many-body scars.
+In case of cluster QSS, for our best knowledge there is no estimation of cluster appearance period.
+In the recent paper by Defenu \cite{defenu2021metastability}, the author demonstrates that the energy spectrum of long-range interacting systems shares some similarity with system with disorder.
+It is directly related to the behavior of recurrence time in $N\rightarrow \infty$ limit.
+In addition, recently the discussion of the quantum revivals was continued in a different context in \cite{Alhambra2020}, where the authors illustrates how the revivals in the model system are related to quantum many-body scars.